Insurance and health

 According to the Home Office, students are required to have a budget of approximately £1,200 per month for living expenses in London, in addition to tuition fees.

-Average rent for students is approximately £150 per week but there are cheaper options.
+Average rent for students can range from £150 to £350 per week but there are various options.

 The government estimates that, in addition to your rent, you will need approximately £104 per week for living costs, but this may vary.